bwmarrin/snowflake/README.md

 ### Performance

-The flake generator should be sufficiently fast enough on most systems to generate 4096 unique ID's per millisecond.
+This snowflake generator should be sufficiently fast enough on most systems to generate 4096 unique ID's per millisecond.
 This is the maximum that the snowflake ID format supports.
 That is, around 243-244 nanoseconds per operation.

-Since the flake generator is single threaded the primary limitation will be the maximum speed of a single processor on your system.
+Since the snowflake generator is single threaded the primary limitation will be the maximum speed of a single processor on your system.

-To benchmark the generator on your system run the following command inside the flake package directory.
+To benchmark the generator on your system run the following command inside the snowflake package directory.

 ```sh
 go test -bench=.